open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 ## Test the OpenTelemetry Collector in five minutes

-1. [Download and install](installation.md) the collector for your operating system and architecture.
+1. [Download and install](/docs/collector/installation) the Collector for your operating system and architecture.
 For example:

    ```sh
    sudo apt-get update